+The Data Wrangler is responsible for Section 4.3.2, Items 1, 2 (data management) and 3, has a role to play in the following activities: Section 4.3.2, Items 2, 5, and 9.

+- Workflow Manager (Workload Management PanDA) (1.0 FTE) to configure, operate, and maintain the (compute) processing workflow, required for DRP.
+It is expected that the processing workflow will be implemented using PanDA.
+The Data Wrangler (WM) will be responsible for: - Contributing to the overall operation of PanDA across the campaign. - Configuring UK endpoints and interfaces to Panda, to allow UK infrastructure to effectively contribute to DRP. - Install and maintain Pipeline software and dependencies on UK infrastructure. - Setting up and monitoring UK elements of the Data Butler service. - Problem-solving PanDA workflows and configuration elements. - Liaising with UK (computing) infrastructure providers to monitor and improve effectiveness and efficiency of PanDA configuration in the UK.

+The Workflow Manager is responsible for Section 4.3.2, Items 2, 6 (workflow) and has a role to play in the following activities: Section 4.3.2, Items 5, 7, 9, and 10.

-- Contributing to the overall operation of PanDA across the campaign. - Configuring UK endpoints and interfaces to Panda, to allow UK infrastructure to effectively contribute to DRP. - Install and maintain Pipeline software and dependencies on UK infrastructure. - Setting up and monitoring UK elements of the Data Butler service. - Problem-solving PanDA workflows and configuration elements. - Liaising with UK (computing) infrastructure providers to monitor and improve effectiveness and efficiency of PanDA configuration in the UK. - DRP Operations Support (1.0 FTE) a Research Software Engineer who will have a thorough understanding of the whole UK contribution to DRP and be able to trouble-shoot and contribute to processing tasks as required. - Addressing issues with the configuration and operation of the DRP environment - Liaise with network providers (transit and endpoints) regarding efficient transport of data products to processing sites, etc. - Liaising with the Rubin Infrastructure Team regarding implementation, configuration and optimisation of the DRP environment. - Fabric Administration (1.0 FTE) effort assigned to IRIS provider sites to address fabric management, as required for the LSST:UK contribution: - VO management, security, accounting, operations, - Networking, Security and incident response, Accounting. - Data Facility Advisor (0.25 FTE) Advisor to the Rubin Observatory regarding Data Production across the three Data Facilities.
+- DRP Operations Support (1.0 FTE) a Research Software Engineer who will have a thorough understanding of the whole UK contribution to DRP and be able to trouble-shoot and contribute to processing tasks as required. - Addressing issues with the configuration and operation of the DRP environment - Liaise with network providers (transit and endpoints) regarding efficient transport of data products to processing sites, etc. - Liaising with the Rubin Infrastructure Team regarding implementation, configuration and optimisation of the DRP environment.

+The DRP Operations Support role is responsible for items in Section 4.3.2 (specifically, Items 5 and 9) and has a role to play in Section 4.3.2, Item 10.

+- Fabric Administration (1.0 FTE) effort assigned to IRIS provider sites to address fabric management, as required for the LSST:UK contribution: - VO management, security, accounting, operations, - Networking, Security and incident response, Accounting.

+Fabric Administration has a role in the following items: Section 4.3.2, Items 5 and 6; and Section 4.3.3, Item 4.

+- Data Facility Advisor (0.25 FTE) Advisor to the Rubin Observatory regarding Data Production across the three Data Facilities.
 Move into DF level (over DAC and DRP) - Coordinating with peer roles at other Data Facilities to ensure progress of the overall campaign. - Overseeing the integration of UK DRP and IDAC services.

-In addition, staff effort will be required at the IRIS site providing the infrastructure, for system administration of underpinning storage, compute, and networking platforms.
-This effort is considered as part of the operational costs of the required infrastructure and is not explicitly tracked as DRP effort.
+The Data Facility Advisor is responsible for the items noted in Section 4.3.1, Section 4.3.5, as well as Section 4.3.2, Item 10, and Section 4.3.3, Item 10.